Approximation by crystal-refinable function: Introduction

 \section{Introduction}

-Crystal groups (Crystallographic groups or space groups) $\Gamma $, are groups of isometries of $\mathbb{R}^{d}$ that generalize the notion of translations on a lattice, allowing to move using different (rigid) movements in $\mathbb{R}^{d}$ following a bounded pattern that is repeated until it fills up space.
+Crystal groups (Crystallographic groups or space groups), are groups of isometries of $\mathbb{R}^{d}$ that generalize the notion of translations along a lattice, allowing to move using different (rigid) movements in $\mathbb{R}^{d}$ following a bounded pattern that is repeated until it fills up space.
+Precisely (see \cite{Far81}): \begin{definition} A \emph{crystal group} is a discrete subgroup $\Gamma \subset {\rm Isom}(\mathbb{ R}^{d})$ such that ${\rm Isom}(\mathbb{R}^{d})/\Gamma$ is compact, where ${\rm Isom}(\mathbb{R}^{d})$ is endowed with the pointwise convergence topology.